utilmeta/utilmeta-py/docs/en/guide/ops.md

 ```

 !!! note
+	Using Operations config requires UtilMeta version >= 2.6.1

-The main parameters of the Operations configuration item include
+The main parameters of the Operations configuration include

-*  `route`: Required.
-Specify the route for mounting the standard interface OperationsAPI of the management system.
+* `route`: **Required**.
+Specify the route for mounting the OperationsAPI of the management system.
 This route is relative to the root API of your service.
-For example, your root API is `http://mysite.com/api` mounted to.
-Setting `route=’ops‘` will mount the Operations API to the
+For example, if your root API is  mounted at `http://mysite.com/api`.
+Setting `route=’ops‘` will mount the Operations API to the   `http://mysite.com/api/ops`

-*  `database`: Required.
-Set the database for the management system to store logs, monitoring and other operation and maintenance data.
-You can specify a SQLite database as in the above example.
-You can also specify a `postgresql` database in the production environment.
+* `database`: **Required**.
+Set the database for the management system to store logs, monitoring and other operations data.
+You can simply specify a SQLite database as in the above example, or use a `postgresql` database in the production environment.

+!!! tip
+	If you are using MySQL or PostgreSQL, don't forget to set connection params like `host`, `port`, `user`, `password`

-* Specify a base API address `base_url` for your API service that can be accessed on the network.
-This address will be used for the generated OpenAPI documentation `server.url`.
-Address of Operations API after setting
+* `base_url`: Specify a base API location for your API service that can be accessed on the network.
+This location will be used for generating  `server.url` in OpenAPI documentation, after settings `base_url`, the location of OperationsAPI will be `base_url` + `route`

+!!! note
+	It's a comman practice that your API service is listening to the private or local address, and providing access to the Internet through a reverse proxy or gateway like Nginx.
+In this case, the auto-generated base URL will be your private location, like `http://127.0.0.1:8000/api`, which cannot be accessed in the network, so you need to specify the **REAL** location of your service using `base_url`, like  `https://mysite.com/api`, so that the generated API document will provide the urls that can be accessed from the Internet

+!!! warning
+	When your `base_url` contains path, like `http://mysite.com/api`, any API path in your service with the `/api` prefix will be generated to the document, for example: the path of `/api/user` API in the document will be `/user`, Otherwise your API will not be merged into the document, such as `/settings`

+!!! warning
+	If you are using `0.0.0.0` as `host`, please set a accessiable location in `base_url`, or your service will not be able to connect to the UtilMeta platform

-**Task and monitoring configuration**
+**Task and Monitoring**

-*  `worker_cycle`: Operations system will start an operation and maintenance task thread in each process (worker) after the service is started, which is used to collect and store request logs, monitor service data and alarms, etc. You can use the `worker_cycle` parameter to specify the interval ( `int` description or `timedelata`) for these tasks to run each time.
+* `worker_cycle`: Operations system will start a task thread in each process (worker) after the service started, which is used to collect and store request logs, monitor service data and sending alarms, etc. You can use the `worker_cycle` parameter to specify the interval ( `int` description or `timedelata`) for these tasks to run each time.
 The default is 30 seconds, which means that the request log of each process will be persisted every 30 seconds by default.
-Database and service instance monitoring and alerting occurs every 30 second
+Database and service instance monitoring and alerting triggers every 30 seconds

 * `max_backlog`: Set the maximum backlog of the request log.
-In addition to each `worker_cycle` persistent log of the operation and maintenance task, when the backlog of unstored logs in your process exceeds `max_backlog` the value, it will also trigger log storage.
-The default is not 100.
+In addition to each `worker_cycle` persistent log of the operations task, when the backlog of unstored logs in your process exceeds `max_backlog`, it will also trigger log storage.
+The default is 100.

-*  `secret_names`: The log module of the operation and maintenance management system will store the request and response information for debugging when the request goes wrong (throwing an exception and returning a status code of 400 or above).
+* `secret_names`: The log module of the operations system will store the request and response data for debugging when the request goes wrong (throwing an exception and returning a status code of 400 or above).
 For data security, you can specify a series of field names that may contain keys or sensitive data.
 When the log is stored, The request parameter, request body, request header, response body, and response header fields will be used `'******'` instead if the field name is detected to contain any of them.
 The default `secret_names` is
 ```python
 DEFAULT_SECRET_NAMES = (
     'password',